microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

 Sincne the core business scenario for the reference implementation is to aggregate individual messages into an Azure block, the batching feature provided by Trident makes it a good choice.
 We can simply aggregate a batch into a block if the batch can fits.
 If a batch is bigger than the max size of a block, we can split the batch up in to several blocks.
 The only limitation is that when the batch is smaller than a block, in which case, the block will not be filled up with its max size.

-## What are built-in stream groupings in Storm and what kind of grouping do we need for our scenario?
+## What are built-in stream groupings in Storm and what kind of grouping are suitable for our scenario?
 Storm has seven built-in stream groupings:

 1. Shuffle grouping

 2. Fields grouping

 3. All grouping

 4. Global grouping

 5. None grouping

 6. Direct grouping

 7. Local or shuffle grouping

 We need to have all messaged in an event hub partition stored in the same Azure blobs.
 So if we decide to use Storm, it's natural that we want use Fields grouping with partitionId.
 That means that the spout need to emit the partitionID.

 However, if we use Trident, the core data model in Trident is the "Stream", processed as a series of batches.
 A stream is partitioned among the nodes in the cluster, and operations applied to a stream are applied in parallel across each partition.
 No explicit grouping is needed for partitionID.

-## What are Trident the operations and which are need for our scenario?
+## What are Trident the operations and which are suitable for our scenario?
 There are five kinds of operations in Trident:

-1. Partition-local Operations:
+1. Partition-local Operations

 2. Repartitioning operations

 3. Aggregation operations

 4. Operations on grouped streams

 5. Merges and joins

 We want to messages in each partition to be aggregated and stored in its corresponding Azure blobs.
 So we should pick the first one: Operations that apply locally to each partition and cause no network transfer.